PawanSekhon/PawanSekhonBookStore/PawanSekhonBookStore/README.txt

-modified the code in CategoryRepository.cs and ICategoryRepository.cs made ISP_Call.cs class in IRepository and modified the code according to the instruction. added new class "SP_Call.cs" in which i implemented ISP_Call interface, added connection to Database and updated the implementation.
+modified the code in CategoryRepository.cs and ICategoryRepository.cs made ISP_Call.cs class in IRepository and modified the code according to the instruction. added new class "SP_Call.cs" in which i implemented ISP_Call interface, added connection to Database and updated the implementation. i got some errors and solved it BY HAVING potential solution but on error is still there which says"object does not contain a definition for Open and no accessible extension method Open accepting a first argument of type'object' could be found". and i decide to fic later on.